4th of July Songs To Play While Watching A Parade and Fireworks

 What a better way to top the list than a mainstream release of one of America’s official songs than Ray Charles’ America The Beautiful.
 I spoke to a person who became an American citizen several years ago.
 He told me that when he finally became a U.S. citizen, they played a video that featured the song America by Neil Diamond.
 Awesome!

-July 4th Songs
+Fourth of July Songs

-Other Top Fourth of July Songs
+Other Best 4th of July Songs

 4th of July songs stir up pride in every American heart.
 Music is a huge part of American culture.
 It is only natural that songwriters would embrace the themes of independence and freedom in their songwriting.